Trump sees Nunes memo as a way to discredit the Russia investigation

 Trump himself reviewed and read the memo on Wednesday, White House officials told CNN, and discussed it with chief of staff John Kelly and the White House counsel's office.

+Before the House Intelligence Committee sent the memo to the White House, the panel made certain changes to the document, though Republicans and Democrats on the committee differ on the number and substance of their alterations.
+Democrats say there were five changes, while Republicans insist there were only two.

-A senior administration official told CNN on Thursday morning the White House approved several redactions to the memo on national security grounds.
-Later in the day, a separate White House official told reporters aboard Air Force One that the memo would likely be made public with no redactions.
+A source familiar with the process of reviewing the memo said "accommodations" were made in response to concerns aired over the past two days, though the source indicated the steps weren't initiated by the White House.
+Another senior administration official told CNN on Thursday morning the White House approved several redactions to the memo on national security grounds.

+Later in the day, however, a separate White House official told reporters aboard Air Force One that the memo would likely be made public with no redactions.

 "We have had over the last couple days to look at it to make sure it doesn't give away too much in terms of classification," the official said as Trump was returning from West Virginia, where he addressed GOP lawmakers.
 "Right now, I think it will be that we tell the Congress, probably tomorrow, that the President is OK with it.